ankane/lightgbm-ruby/README.md

 - The default verbosity is `-1`
 - With the `cv` method, `stratified` is set to `false`

-Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for demonstrating how to use FFI.
+Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for showing how to use FFI.

 ## History